-3.3(e) Implement an integrated system for continuous assessment: poverty, malnutrition and hunger and to measure migration out of the poverty trap, targeting the most marginalised urban and rural communities
+3.3(e) Implement an integrated system for continuous assessment: poverty, malnutrition and hunger.
+(Community-based screening of children <5 years for malnutrition

 This intervention seeks to create monitoring system for poverty, malnutrition and hunger, and also to have a research repository that will facilitate proactive interventions in the province.
 This is to enable timeous response to outbreaks of severe hunger and malnutrition.
 An integrated system for continuous assessment and monitoring of poverty, malnutrition and hunger is essential in order to enable both pro-active and reactive responses to individuals, households, and communities vulnerable or in need.